apify/apify-docs/sources/academy/webscraping/scraping_basics_python/10_crawling.md

 ### Scrape authors of F1 news articles

-This is a follow-up to an exercise from the previous lesson, so feel free to reuse code.
-Scrape links to Guardian's latest F1 news.
-Follow the link for each article and extract both the author's name and the article's title.
+This is a follow-up to an exercise from the previous lesson, so feel free to reuse your code.
+Scrape links to the Guardian's latest F1 news articles.
+For each article, follow the link and extract both the author's name and the article's title.
 Print the author's name and the title for all the articles.
 Start with this URL:

 ```text
 https://www.theguardian.com/sport/formulaone
 ```

-Your program should print something like the following:
+Your program should print something like this:

 ```text
 Daniel Harris: Sports quiz of the week: Johan Neeskens, Bond and airborne antics